Olivia Nicholls: 2022–23: First WTA Tour title, Wimbledon mixed doubles semifinal

-2023: Wimbledon mixed doubles semifinal

 At the 2023 Wimbledon Championships, partnering with Jonny O'Mara, Nicholls reached the semifinals in the mixed doubles, losing out to eventual champions, Mate Pavić and Lyudmyla Kichenok.

-2024: Second WTA doubles title, top 60, British No. 1
+2024: Second career title, top 60, British No. 1

 Alongside Olivia Gadecki, Nicholls won the doubles title at the ATX Open defeating Katarzyna Kawa and Bibiane Schoofs in the final.

 Prior to the US Open, where she reached the third round for the first time with new partner Tereza Mihalíková, Nicolls reached a ranking of No. 57 on 19 August, making her the No. 1 British female doubles player.

 Nicholls and Mihalíková reached back-to-back quarterfinals at the China Open and at the next WTA 1000, the Wuhan Open.

-At the Billie Jean King Cup finals in November, Nicholls and Heather Watson lost to Mihalikova and Viktória Hrunčáková in the decivisve doubles match as Great Britain were eliminated in the semifinals by Slovakia.
+At the BJK Cup finals in November, Nicholls and Heather Watson lost to Mihalíková and Viktória Hrunčáková in the decisive doubles match as Great Britain were eliminated in the semifinals by Slovakia.

-2025: First WTA 500 title, Australian Open mixed doubles SF
+2025: First WTA 500 title, Australian Open mixed doubles semifinal

 Partnering Henry Patten, Nicholls reached the mixed doubles semifinals at the Australian Open, defeating top seeds Andrea Vavassori and Sara Errani in the second round and then Jackson Withrow and Irina Khromacheva in the quarterfinals.
 They lost to John-Patrick Smith and Kimberly Birrell in the last four.

-In March, alongside Tereza Mihalíková, Nicholls made it through to her first WTA 1000 final at Indian Wells, overcoming fifth seeds Hsieh Su-wei and Zhang Shuai in the semifinals.
+In March, alongside Mihalíková, Nicholls made it through to her first WTA 1000 final at Indian Wells, overcoming fifth seeds Hsieh Su-wei and Zhang Shuai in the semifinals.
 Despite losing the championship match to Asia Muhammad and Demi Schuurs, she moved up to a career-high No. 31 in the WTA rankings.

-In May, Nicholls and Mihalíková ended runners-up at the WTA 125 Trophée Clarins, losing to Irina Khromacheva and Fanny Stollár in the final.
+In May, Nicholls and Mihalíková were runners-up at the WTA 125 Trophée Clarins, losing the final to Irina Khromacheva and Fanny Stollár.

 Teaming up with Henry Patten, Nicholls reached the mixed doubles quarterfinals at the French Open, but pulled out at that stage due to a hand injury she had sustained.

-Alongside Mihalíková, she won her first WTA 500 title at the Berlin Open in June, defeating top seeds Sara Errani and Jasmine Paolini in the final which went to a deciding champions tiebreak.
-As a result she reached a new career-high ranking of world No. 23 on 23 June 2025.
+Alongside Mihalíková, she won her first WTA 500 title at the Berlin Ladies Open in June, defeating top seeds Sara Errani and Jasmine Paolini in the final which went to a deciding champions tiebreak.
+As a result, she reached a new career-high of world No. 23, on 23 June 2025.

+Nicholls ended 2025 ranked at world No. 26.

+2026: Queen's Club title

+In February, Nicholls and Mihalíková reached the final at the Abu Dhabi Open, losing in a super tiebreak to Ekaterina Alexandrova and Maya Joint.
+They won their second title as a pairing at the Queen's Club Championships in June, defeating Leylah Fernandez and Laura Siegemund in the final.
+In August, Nicholls and Mihalíková made it through to the semifinals at the Canadian Open, losing to top seeds Kateřina Siniaková and Zhang Shuai.